Dosage Form: tablet, delayed-release

 There are reports with limited data of bloody stools or diarrhea in human milk fed infants of mothers taking sulfasalazine.
 In cases where the outcome was reported, bloody stools or diarrhea resolved in the infant after discontinuation of sulfasalazine in the mother or discontinuation of breastfeeding.
 Due to limited data, a causal relationship between sulfasalazine exposure and bloody stools or diarrhea cannot be confirmed or denied.
 Monitor human milk fed infants of mothers taking sulfasalazine for signs and symptoms of diarrhea and/or bloody stools.

-The safety and effectiveness of sulfasalazine delayed release tablets in pediatric patients below the age of two years with ulcerative colitis have not been established.
+The safety and effectiveness of sulfasalazine delayed release tablets in pediatric patients below the age of 2 years with ulcerative colitis have not been established.

 It has been reported that the frequency of adverse events in patients with systemic-course of juvenile arthritis is high.6 Use in children with systemic-course juvenile rheumatoid arthritis has frequently resulted in a serum sickness-like reaction.5 This reaction is often severe and presents as fever, nausea, vomiting, headache, rash, and abnormal liver function tests.
 Treatment of systemic-course juvenile rheumatoid arthritis with sulfasalazine is not recommended.